 The church of San Nicola in Carcere (St. Nicholas in Prison) is in fact absolutely unique in the world.
 Even at a distance we realize that there are six imposing columns of an ancient Roman temple built into the side walls of the church.
 Indeed, the church is entirely constructed on three temples of the 3rd and 2nd centuries BC, one of which is fully incorporated into the church.
 Descending to the underground level we find ourselves catapulted into a remote and magical time.
 We are actually in the spaces—at the time open to the sky—between the three temples.
 We are on the beaten path of the Romans who for centuries passed this way on their daily comings and goings to the vegetable and cattle market a few steps away.
 The foundations and the massive load-bearing structures of the temples amazingly survived the devastation of the centuries.
 During the reconstruction, around the 9th century AD, it seemed a good idea to reuse the strong arms of the temples in order to anchor a church.
 Amongst the many interesting historical details in the resulting church, we will note an 8th century engraving in one of the columns, whilst the bell in the medieval tower is still the original one from the end of the 13th century AD.

 Near the entrance to the Basilica of San Clemente.
 You will receive full details, including a map and photo, on booking.

-This is a Rome walking tour that includes a number of 10-15 minute walks between sites and some steep staircases.
-Wear comfortable shoes and bring plenty of water
+This Rome walking tour includes a number of 10-15 minute walks between sites and some steep staircases.
+Wear comfortable shoes and bring plenty of water.

 Our guides are fluent in English and have a contagious passion for Rome's inspiring cultural heritage.
 Experts in their fields, they will immerse you in the hidden histories and intriguing lives of history's great protagonists.
 So much to see, so easy to miss out: with the help of our guides, visit the most absorbing sites and uncover the stories that have changed the world.
 Don't miss this fascinating journey!